Hacker News

 There are, of course, still tradeoffs - maybe the technology to unify the description isn't available, maybe deepening my tech stack makes things less inspectable, &c.

-9 hours ago by lostcolony
+4 years ago by lostcolony

 I posted to a sibling comment to yours, but wanted to say here too - at that point it ceases to be a useful statement to ever bring up, because I've never seen a discussion where everyone agreed things were the same 'piece of knowledge', and one side was saying it should be repeated.
 When I've heard "DRY" trotted out, it's -always- been in a situation where the other side was trying to claim/explain that they were different pieces of knowledge.
 Hence my statement - it's worth understanding the meaning of the principle, internalizing the lesson, as it were, but then the formulation ceases to be useful.

-11 hours ago by no-s
+4 years ago by no-s

 >>I've joked that we should call it "Huffman coding" when someone tries to collapse unrelated things in ways that will be unmaintainable.